AdobeDocs/campaign-standard.en/help/rn/using/documentation-updates.md

 You can also consult the Adobe Campaign [Release Notes](../../rn/using/release-notes.md).

+## Documentation updates - March 2020 {#doc-updates-january-2020}

+The Configuring a mobile application documentation and related pages have been updated to reflect SDK V4 depreciation.
+[Read more](https://aep-sdks.gitbook.io/docs/version-4-sdk-end-of-support-faq)

+The Adobe Campaign Standard / Adobe Experience Manager integration documentation has been updated and improved.
+[Read more](../../integrating/using/configure-experience-manager.md)

+The Campaign Email Designer documentation and related pages have been updated to reflect Adobe Creative SDK depreciation.
+[Read more](https://helpx.adobe.com/campaign/kb/acs-deprecated-and-removed-features.html)

 ## Release 20.1 - February 2019 {#release-20-1---february-2020}

 **New capabilities included in the release**